royerlab/daxi/README.md

 * Cad models: custom designed parts used to built the microscope.
 The STL files can be used directly for 3D printing.

-* Part list: a list of all the necessary parts used to built the microscope
+* Part list: a list of all the necessary parts used to built the microscope.
+A rough estimate of the cost to the microscope is about $130k.

 * Control code: to control the microscope.
 A Micro-Manager script to setup the data acquisition and a python module to programme a NI DAQ system to synchronize other devices during the acquisition.